The biggest overall action you can take for your health, in my opinion, is to optimize your circadian rhythm.

 Specifically, dopamine production is also controlled by the circadian clock and melatonin production.
 I think I was on a dopamine high for a bit.

 A general rule of thumb — you want to look for glasses with orange/amber/red colored lenses that block out 100% of blue light.
 Many glasses are labeled as blue-blocking but only block out a little bit of blue light; these are great for daytime use when you are using a computer all day and experiencing eye strain.

 To be effective at night, you need to block almost all of the blue light (around 480 nm).

 Good and cheap:

-This is what I started out with since I didn’t want to invest a lot of money in case I didn’t see a real benefit.
-These are safety glasses with orange lenses that are inexpensive and block 100% of the blue light.
+I didn’t want to invest a lot of money in glasses in case I didn’t see a real benefit.
+My first choices included safety glasses with orange lenses that were inexpensive and blocked 100% of the blue light.